 I encourage you to dine at Vietnam Café to try a food you’ve never tried while learning more about the culture.
 View the restaurant’s Facebook page for details.

 3. Three Bees Pottery & Coffee Shop

 If you’ve not enjoyed tamale, you can expect shredded chicken, pork, or beef in sauce wrapped in masa inside a corn husk.
-The dish is representative of traditional food brought to the states by Mexican immigrant populations.
-Masa is a soft dough made from ground corn that takes on a slightly sweet yet savory flavor.
+The dish represents traditional food brought to the states by Mexican immigrant populations.
+Masa is a soft dough made from ground corn with a slightly sweet yet savory flavor.

 I ordered a Dirty Horchata served hot to accompany my meal.
 A cinnamon vanilla rice drink with a double espresso was served in a vibrant handmade coffee cup.
-The interior of the cafe is visually stunning as it is filled with colorful pottery from Mexico.
+The cafe’s interior is visually stunning as it is filled with colorful pottery from Mexico.
 All of it is marked for sale, so keep your eyes peeled for a gem to take home with you.

 View the coffee shop’s hours and menu via its Facebook page.